 Dental implant placement is a minor oral surgery, and some discomfort is not unusual.
 However, most patients report that it is far less painful than tooth extraction.
-Modern technology and a skilled oral surgeon can render dental implant placement virtually pain free.
+Modern technology and a skilled oral surgeon or periodontist can render dental implant placement virtually pain free.

 If you are prescribed medications, take them as directed even if you are not feeling pain.
 It is far easier to stay ahead of potential pain than to try to fight it.
 Most people go back to work in just 48-72 hours.

 Dental implants do cost more up front than dentures or dental bridges.
 However, those restorations typically wear out in about 10 years.
 Bridges also increase the risk of future problems in the anchor teeth, while dentures cause bone loss and must be relined every year.
 Dental implants can last a lifetime with proper care.

 Note that “too good to be true” offers can be risky.
 Oral surgery fees should be reasonably competitive within the local area.

 3. You Must Be in Excellent Health to Get Dental Implants

 Almost anyone can get dental implants with proper prior care.
 We must treat any existing oral health issues, and such underlying physical conditions as diabetes or bleeding disorders must be under tight control.
 In addition, those who have severe jawbone loss may need bone grafting first.
 Within those conditions, though, it is rare for patients to be unable to have dental implants.

 4. Dental Implants Often Fail